diversen/ubuntu-auto-upgrade/README.md

 Edit SMTP settings in `config-locale/SMTP.php`.
 `DefaultTo` setting in SMTP is the email address of the person who will receive emails.

-You can also edit `config-locale/App.php`. `restart` determines if the server will restart if needed.
+You can also edit `config-locale/App.php`. `restart` determines if the server should restart if needed.
-You can also set `timezone`.
+You may also set `timezone`.

 ## Cron